Five Key Elements of a New Jersey Prenup

 A New Jersey prenuptial agreement will only be deemed effective is it results in what legally is considered to be a fair and equitable division of property between the parties.
 Typically a prenuptial agreement is crafted because there exists a disparity in the wealth between parties to a couple planning to marry.
 The prenup is desired to protect the person who brings a more significant amount of assets into a relationship and ultimately a marriage.

 Understanding that prenups oftentimes are designed to protect a wealthier party, an agreement cannot be so lopsided that it is unfair and inequitable.
 In order for a prenuptial agreement to be valid and legally binding, it must be fair and equitable.Independent Representation

 If you are planning to marry and intend on entering into a prenuptial agreement, you are wise to retain an experienced lawyer to draft the contract.
 With that said, independent representation is needed when a couple wants to enter into a prenup.
 In other words, if an attorney drafts the agreement for one party the other needs to obtain independent legal counsel to review it.

 If you and your significant other desire to enter into a prenuptial agreement, a New Jersey prenup lawyer from the Law Offices of Peter Van Aulen at your convenience by calling us at (201) 845-7400 can assist.
-As was referenced a moment ago, bear in mind that each part to a prenup entered into in New Jersey must have his or her own legal counsel.
-We can schedule an initial consultation with you at a time that is convenient for you.
+As was referenced a moment ago, bear in mind that each party to a prenup entered into in New Jersey should have his or her own legal counsel.
+We can schedule a free initial consultation with you at a time that is convenient for you.